A Practical Theory of Generalization in Selectivity Learning: Preliminaries and Problem Setup

 \subsection{PAC Learning Framework}

 Probably Approximately Correct (PAC) learning~\cite{kearns1994introduction} is a framework for mathematical and rigorous analysis of \emph{in-distribution} (In-Dist) generalization in machine learning.
-Readers who prefer a simpler explanation may refer to the end of this subsection for an intuitive summary of key concepts used in the paper.
+We first intuitively explain the high-level idea of PAC learnability.
+Readers who prefer a simpler explanation may directly refer to Table~\ref{tab:term.summary} for an intuitive summary of key concepts used in the paper.

-\textbf{PAC Learnability.} In the PAC Learning framework, the learner $\mathcal{A}$ receives a set of training samples $\{z_i = (q_i, w_i)\}_{i=1}^n$ from an unknown distribution $Q(z)$, and selects a hypothesis $h$ (i.e., selectivity function in our scenario) from a hypothesis space $\mathcal{H}$ (i.e., a family/class of selectivity functions in our scenario) that minimizes the empirical risk (training loss).
-The goal is that, given a sufficient amount of training data, with high probability $\delta$, the chosen selectivity function will have low generalization error $\epsilon$ with respect to the distribution $Q(z)$.
-The learner $\mathcal{A}$ must be able to learn the hypothesis given any arbitrary $\delta$, $\epsilon$, and distribution $Q(z)$.

-\textbf{Vapnik–Chervonenkis (VC) Dimension.} The VC dimension is a measure of the size (or complexity) of a class of sets.
-Within the context of PAC learning of $\{0,1\}$-valued functions (or equivalently, classification functions), a family $\mathcal{H}$ of classification functions is said to \emph{shatter} a set of data points if for every assignment of labels to those points, there is a classification function in $\mathcal{H}$ can realize the set of data points and their label assignment.
-The VC dimension of a $\mathcal{H}$ is the maximum number of data points that can be shattered by $\mathcal{H}$.
-Blumer et.al~\cite{blumer1989learnability} have proven that \emph{a $\{0,1\}$-valued function class is learnable if and only if its VC dimension is finite.}